JPML94/Flask-Vue/README.md

 $ python -m app serve_api
 ```

-This will start the flask development server on `localhost:5000` and will respond to all requests on `/api.`.
+This will start the flask development server on `localhost:5000` (renders dist folder on angler app) and will respond to all requests on `/api.`.
 This command is the same as running `python run.py`

 ##### Client Server

-Start another terminal window, and from the same directory run:
+Start another terminal window, make sure you're in the project folder and virtual environment active (pipenv shell), then run:

 ```
 $ python -m app serve_client